tizron22/word-in-focus/README.md

 # Testing

-## Jest Automated Testing
+> ## Jest Automated Testing
+>

-> - Jest was used for automated jesting of some of the JavaScript logic, please find documentation below.
+> - Jest was used for automated jesting of some of the JavaScript logic, please refer to the testing documentation below for the results.

+> ## Manual Testing
+>
+> - Manually testing the game throughout development and playing a few rounds on the various difficulty to ensure the site works as intended, please refer to the testing documentation below for the results.

+> ## Testing Documentation
+>
 > - The testing documentation can be found here:- [TESTING.md](TESTING.md)

 ---